PC-Scol/printer/README.md

 # printer

 A Spring-Boot micro-service for generating documents (odt, docx, doc, pdf).
-The service provides two end-points :
+The service provides 3 end-points :
+- '/print/freemarker' which provides generation based on [FreeMarker](https://freemarker.apache.org/) .
 - '/print/xdoc' which provides generation based on [XDocReport](https://github.com/opensagres/xdocreport/wiki) .
 - '/print/jasper' which provides generation based on [JasperReports Library](https://community.jaspersoft.com/project/jasperreports-library) .

 Depending on the selected implementation, you need to provide a compatible template file :
+- FreeMarker : any plain text file (txt, csv) with Freemarker placeholders.
 - XDocReport : odt, docx, doc document with Freemarker placeholders.
 - JasperReport : zip archive containing JRXML files (for main report and subreports).

 And a data model.
-Then the merge process will produce a document (odt, docx, doc, pdf) containing the data.
+Then the merge process will produce a document (odt, docx, doc, pdf, txt, csv) containing the data.

 ![Generation process!](assets/process_generation.png "Generation process")